aiven/devportal/docs/platform/concepts/tls-ssl-certificates.rst

 Most of our services use a browser-recognized CA certificate, but there are exceptions:

-- **Aiven for PostgreSQL** requires the CA certificate to connect.
+- **Aiven for PostgreSQL®** requires the CA certificate to connect.

-- **Aiven for Apache Kafka** requires the CA certificate, and also the client key and certificate.
+- **Aiven for Apache Kafka®** requires the CA certificate, and also the client key and certificate.

 For these services you can :doc:`../howto/download-ca-cert` from the service overview page.